-The Reports > Hierarchy page is the perfect way to view the data in your account and it is named the Hierarchy report because it highlights the relationships between your data.
+The Roadmaps > Hierarchy page is the perfect way to view the data in your account and it is named the Hierarchy report because it highlights the relationships between your data.

 We make it easy to visualize relationships across your goals, initiatives, releases and features.
 You can see how they are connected within a single product, or across multiple products in your organization.
 By linking your strategy to your work, the strategic value that each release and feature delivers to your product quickly becomes apparent.

-From the Reports > Hierarchy page, choose Select Data to open the configuration modal.
+From the Roadmaps > Hierarchy page, choose Select Data to open the configuration modal.
 As you select objects, elements without a relationship cannot be selected and automatically grey out.

 As you select the objects you wish to display -- a product filter will become active.
 This allows you to quickly and easily select which products or products lines you wish to filter on in each column of your report.
 The filterable options in the dropdown will only reflect the choices available at that level in the hierarchy.
 For example, if you only have a single product line -- that will be the only selection in the Product Line dropdown filter.
 Note: Goals and Initiatives in the first columns are ordered base upon their priority order as defined in Strategy > Imperatives.